ZigZagExchange/market-maker/README.md

 You can use [this link](https://api.cryptowat.ch/markets) to download a JSON with all available market endpoints.
 Add those to you pair config as "cryptowatch:<id>".

 **Chainlink**
 With chainlink you have access to price oracles via blockchain.
 The requests are read calls to a smart contract. the public ethers provider might be to slow for a higher number of pairs or at times of high demand.
-Therefore it might be needed to have access to an Infura account.
+Therefore it might be needed to have access to an Infura account (100000 Requests/Day for free).
 There you can get an endpoint for your market maker (like https://mainnet.infura.io/v3/...), You can add this with the `infuraUrl` field in `config.json`

 You can get the available market contracts [here.](https://docs.chain.link/docs/ethereum-addresses/)Add those to you pair config as "chainlink:<address>".